 This fruity and aromatic sourdough loaf is a wonderful bread to serve alongside charcuterie or a cheeseboard.
 It can be served fresh on the day that it’s baked, or sliced and toasted the next day.
-It also makes a perfect breakfast loaf and is delicious with butter and jam.
+It also makes a perfect breakfast loaf and is delicious with butter and plum jam.

-How To Store This Fruity Loaf?
+How To Store Cinnamon Raisin Sourdough?

 Other Sourdough Recipes

 If you like baking with sourdough starter, we highly recommend our Sourdough Babka recipe!
 Here are some of the other recipes we love.

 - Sourdough Brioche with Scented with Vanilla & Lemon

 - Overnight Sourdough Focaccia with Olives and Mixed Herbs